 Nicholas Mulder is an assistant professor of history and studies the origin and effects of economic sanctions.
 His book “The Economic Weapon: The Rise of Sanctions as a Tool of Modern War” published in January.

 Bryn Rosenfeld is an assistant professor of government and studies post-communist politics and public opinion.
 She co-authored a recent piece for the Washington Post analyzing Russian public opinion, suggesting that the war in Ukraine may be a tough sell for many Russians.
+She can speak to public opinion in Russia.

 Tom Pepinsky is a professor of government and an expert global democratization, authoritarianism and “regime cleavage.”
 He can speak to the financial sanctions Russia faces and the impacts of the financial turmoil.